 Throughout Dr. Moore’s career, he has received many accolades and citations for his academic and professional efforts.
 For example, in the Counseling Today, the American Counseling Association’s national newsletter with a circulation of over 60,000, Dr. Moore has been featured on the cover twice for his research and scholarly work related to African Americans.
 In the May 2002 edition, he was featured in the article entitled, “The historical moment you didn’t see in New Orleans,” for his contribution in organizing a scholarly roundtable summit with senior and up and coming African American male counselor educators around the country.
 For the September 2003 edition, he was featured in the article entitled, “Mentoring African American counseling students,” for his contribution in assembling a scholarly and research forum on topics germane to African Americans in counseling.
 As well as appearing in the Counseling Today, Dr. Moore has been featured on the front cover of the Brothers of the Academy’s national newsletter entitled, Brothers of the Academy: BOTA News (Volume 3, Number 2) and has been featured in the CRESPAR/Howard University’s Capstone Action News, 3(3) for his research on African American males.
 Also, over the years, he has been invited to provide commentary on a variety of subjects related to Ã¬African AmericansÃ® and Ã¬student achievement.
 Such commentary has appeared in DIVERSE: Issues in Higher Education, Black Issues in Higher Education, Columbus Dispatch, Cincinnati Inquirer, etc. More recently, he was invited to appear, as an educational expert, on Clemson University’s Your Day radio magazine.
 The show focuses on critical issues impacting the education of African Americans and other racial and ethnic minority groups in South Carolina and throughout the nation.

-In regard to honors and awards, he has biographies listed in Outstanding Young Men in America (1998 edition), Academic Keys Who’s Who in Education (2003 edition), Manchester Who’s Who among Professionals in Counseling and Development (2005/2006 edition), Prestige International Who’s Who Registries of Outstanding Professionals (2007 edition), and Columbus Who’s Who in Black Columbus (2008 and 2009 editions).
-He is also the recipient of Brothers of the Academy’s National Junior Scholar Award (2003), The Ohio State University’s College of Education Distinguished Scholar Award (2004), North Central Association for Counselor Education and Supervision’s Research Award (2004), Ohio School Counselor Association’s Research Award (2004), American Educational Research Association (AERA)-Division E Early Career Award in Counseling (2005), Ohio School Counselors Association’s George E. Hill Counselor Educator Award (2005), Counselors for Social Justice’s Ohana Award (2006), Phi Delta Kappa’s Emerging Leaders Award (2007-2008), American Educational Research Association (AERA)-Division E Distinguished Research Award in Counseling (2008), National Association for Gifted Children’s Early Scholar Award (2008), Institute for School-Based Family Counseling’s Outstanding Contributions to School-Based Family Counseling (2009), National Association for Multicultural Education’s Carl A. Grant Multicultural Research Award (2009), National Alliance of Black School Educators’ W. E. B. DuBois Higher Education Award (2010), Ohio State Black Graduate and Professional Student Caucus’ Lawrence Williamson Jr. Service Award (2011), TheBlackManCan.org’s Black Man Can Award (2012), American College Personnel Association’s Standing Committee on Men and Masculinities Outstanding Research Award (2013), and professional and honor societies, including Alpha Kappa Mu, Phi Kappa Phi, Phi Delta Kappa, Kappa Delta Pi, and Chi Sigma Iota.
+In regard to honors and awards, he has biographies listed in Outstanding Young Men in America (1998 edition), Academic Keys Who’s Who in Education (2003 edition), Manchester Who’s Who among Professionals in Counseling and Development (2005/2006 edition), Prestige International Who’s Who Registries of Outstanding Professionals (2007 edition), and Columbus Who’s Who in Black Columbus (2008, 2009, 2010, 2011, 2012, and 2013 editions).
+He is also the recipient of Brothers of the Academy’s National Junior Scholar Award (2003), The Ohio State University’s College of Education Distinguished Scholar Award (2004), North Central Association for Counselor Education and Supervision’s Research Award (2004), Ohio School Counselor Association’s Research Award (2004), American Educational Research Association (AERA)-Division E Early Career Award in Counseling (2005), Ohio School Counselors Association’s George E. Hill Counselor Educator Award (2005), Counselors for Social Justice’s Ohana Award (2006), Phi Delta Kappa’s Emerging Leaders Award (2007-2008), American Educational Research Association (AERA)-Division E Distinguished Research Award in Counseling (2008), National Association for Gifted Children’s Early Scholar Award (2008), Institute for School-Based Family Counseling’s Outstanding Contributions to School-Based Family Counseling (2009), National Association for Multicultural Education’s Carl A. Grant Multicultural Research Award (2009), National Alliance of Black School Educators’ W. E. B. DuBois Higher Education Award (2010), Ohio State Black Graduate and Professional Student Caucus’ Lawrence Williamson Jr. Service Award (2011), TheBlackManCan.org’s Black Man Can Award (2012), American College Personnel Association’s Standing Committee on Men and Masculinities Outstanding Research Award (2013), Columbus Leaders Award (2013), and professional and honor societies, including Alpha Kappa Mu, Phi Kappa Phi, Phi Delta Kappa, Kappa Delta Pi, and Chi Sigma Iota.
 Aligned with these accomplishments, in the past, Dr. Moore served as one of the inaugural senior associate editor for the Journal of the Professoriate and was invited to participate in the 17th Annual Frontiers of Science Symposium, sponsored by the National Academy of Sciences.
 This symposium was held at the Arnold and Mabel Beckman Center in Irvine, California, from October 27-29, 2005.
 The main focus of the symposium was to bring together outstanding young scientists, around the United States, to discuss exciting advances and opportunities in their fields and to learn about research at the cutting edge of other disciplines.
 About 80 young scientists, from various universities and research institutes around the country, were invited to participate, and Dr. Moore was one of the few social scientists.